-The estimates of proven and probable mineral reserves and mineral resources at the Company's mines and projects and the estimates of the mine life included in this annual report have been prepared by ArcelorMittal experienced engineers and geologists, with the exception of the Las Truchas and San Jose mines in 2019 and 2020 (consolidated as Mexico, excluding Peña Colorada in the tables below) where the mineral reserve estimates were prepared by Gustavson Associates, the Thakurani Iron Ore Mine in 2020 (consolidated as India in the tables below) where the mineral reserve estimate was prepared by BMRC Geomining Solutions LLP, and Ukraine open pit (ArcelorMittal Kryvyi Rih Open Pit), where 2019 mineral reserve estimates considering full life of mine design were prepared by KAI Ltd.
+The estimates of proven and probable mineral reserves at the Company's mines and projects and the estimates of the mine life included in this annual report have been prepared by ArcelorMittal experienced engineers and geologists, with the exception of the Las Truchas and San Jose mines in 2019 and 2020 (consolidated as Mexico, excluding Peña Colorada in the tables below) where the mineral reserve estimates were prepared by Gustavson Associates, the Thakurani Iron Ore Mine in 2020 (consolidated as India in the tables below) where the mineral reserve estimate was prepared by BMRC Geomining Solutions LLP, and Ukraine open pit (ArcelorMittal Kryvyi Rih Open Pit), where 2019 mineral reserve estimates considering full life of mine design were prepared by KAI Ltd. All mineral reserve estimates as of December 31, 2019 and 2020 were prepared in compliance with the requirements of SEC Industry Guide 7.